 Crises can happen anywhere, and when they strike, a good map can be the difference between life and death.
 For that reason, Ivan and the HOT community are on a mission to map the entire world.
 ODK is the platform they rely on to meet that mission.

-ODK helps field teams to be more effective with location-rich data.
+ODK helps field teams be more effective with location-rich data.